dfkaye/dfkaye-blog/content/demos/mocha+chai+fast-check.md

 ---
-title: "A mocha, chai, and fast-check test suite setup"
+title: "Demo: Test suite setup with mocha, chai, and fast-check"
 date: 2020-07-07T12:10:43-07:00
 description: "Running example of a JavaScript test suite in the browser, using mocha, chai, and fast-check testing libraries"
 tags:
-- "demo"
-- "suites"
 - "TDD"
-- "JavaScript"

 # load styles and scripts in strict order